ywen/model_presenter/README.md

 # ModelPresenter

-TODO: Write a gem description
+ModelPresenter provides basic framework in creating a presenter.

 ## Installation